 Gender-related aspects, with respect to representation in research and career pathways and any other relevant aspects, should be duly taken into account.

-The capacity-building programme should include training sessions tailored to the needs of the participating entities.
+The research capacity-building programme should be tailored to the needs of the participating entities.
 This concerns in particular the required participants / stakeholder groups, duly reflecting health and research system specificities.
-The training sessions shall consist of balanced theoretical and practical parts, including simulations, case studies, group exercises, mutual learning exercises and on-the-spot visits (when possible) to gather practical experience.
-Distance learning modules should be made available through XXXX.
+The training module shall consist of balanced theoretical and practical parts, including simulations, case studies, group exercises, mutual learning exercises and on-site visits (when possible) to gather practical experience.
+Safety of participating staff/researchers should be prioritised.

-Advantage should be taken to the extent possible of experience gained under current and previous initiatives such as CCI4EU, Jane, Crane, CanSERV and others.
+Advantage should be taken to the extent possible of experience gained under current and previous initiatives such as CCI4EU, Jane, Jane 2, Crane, CanSERV and others.
 The relevant EU research infrastructures in the life science domain and other EU initiatives should be exploited for available research services, as appropriate.

-The Commission will facilitate coordination with other EU initiatives.
-Proposals should include a budget for networking, attendance at meetings and joint activities of the 'Understanding' project cluster of the Cancer Mission.

-HORIZON-MISS-2027-02-CANCER-01: Leveraging functional genomics to reveal novel targets for cancer treatment